alex-md/osrs-hiscores/README.md

 ## Frontend: Vanilla JavaScript App

+The frontend consists of two main pages:

+### Main Application (`frontend/index.html` + `app.js`)
-The frontend is a single-page application (`frontend/app.js`) that provides the user interface for viewing the hiscores data.
+The primary single-page application that provides the user interface for viewing overall hiscores and player details.

+### Skill Hiscores (`frontend/skill-hiscores.html` + `skill-hiscores.js`)
+A dedicated page for viewing individual skill leaderboards with advanced features:
+- **Skill Selection Grid**: Visual grid of all skills with color-coded icons
+- **Advanced Filtering**: Filter by level ranges, XP thresholds, and player names
+- **Sortable Columns**: Click column headers to sort by rank, player name, level, or XP
+- **Pagination Controls**: Configurable items per page (25/50/100)
+- **Export Functionality**: Download skill rankings as CSV files
+- **Skill Statistics**: View top player, highest XP, and average level for each skill

-### Features
+### Shared Features

-  - **View Routing**: Uses the URL hash (`#`) to navigate between the main leaderboard and individual player pages.
+  - **View Routing**: Uses the URL hash (`#`) to navigate between views and maintain state.
   - **Data Caching**: Caches API responses (leaderboard, users, rankings) in memory to reduce redundant network requests and speed up navigation.
   - **Dynamic Rendering**: All views are rendered dynamically based on the fetched API data.
   - **Theming**: Supports both light and dark modes, with the user's preference saved to local storage.
-  - **Interactive Elements**: Includes a searchable leaderboard with pagination, player search with suggestions, and toast notifications for a better user experience.
+  - **Interactive Elements**: Includes searchable interfaces, toast notifications, and cross-page navigation for a seamless user experience.

 -----